esa/polyhedral-gravity-model/README.md

 The configuration should look similar to the given example below.
-It is required to specify the source-files of the polyhedron's mesh (more info about the supported file in the [previous paragraph](#supported-polyhedron-source-files-python-c)), the density of the polyhedron, and the wished computation points where the gravity tensor shall be computed.
+It is required to specify the source-files of the polyhedron's mesh (more info about the supported file in the [documentation](https://esa.github.io/polyhedral-gravity-model/quickstart/supported_input.html)), the density of the polyhedron, and the wished computation points where the gravity tensor shall be computed.
 Further one must specify the name of the .csv output file.